camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 -Split: Type of workout that dictated what muscles were exercised, such as push/pull/legs <br>
 -Exercise: Activity performed, such as chest press, bicep curl, etc. <br>
 -Rep: How many repetitions I completed each exercise for <br>

+# Date Preparation and Manipulation
+I began by cleaning my data by removing the empty separator rows and NaN values.

+gym_stats